Everest Base Camp Trek 14 Days

 Highlights

-• An adventure, trekking in Nepal holidays of two weeks with glorious times around roof of the world.
+• An adventure, trekking in Nepal, holidays of two weeks with glorious times around the roof of the world.

 • Sightseeing tour to UNESCO-listed heritage sites in Kathmandu.

-• Namche Bazaar, and highest located Hotel Everest View Hotel.
+• Namche Bazaar and the highest located hotel, Everest View Hotel.

 • Sherpa people, their culture, and lifestyle